How to Pill a Cat

 Mix the medication with food

 Mix the medication with a small amount of food.
 Once your cat has eaten the medicated portion of her meal, feed the rest of the meal.
 This is the least desirable method to give medication unless your cat is a good eater and you can be sure that she always eats the entire portion of food that has the medication mixed in.
 Additionally, some medications have a bitter flavor, and your cat may stop eating altogether because she may think a food she formerly liked now tastes different.
+Caution: some medications use efficacy when mixed with food.
+Always check with your veterinarian first.

 Some cats may be amenable to get an injection rather than taking medication orally.
 If that’s the case, and if your cat’s medication is available in injectable form and you’re willing to learn how to give the injection, this may also be an option.